-Markup & Margin Calculator for Contractors & Trades Businesses
+Markup & Margin Planning calculator for Contractors & Trades Businesses

-Free markup and margin calculator built for contractors, electricians, plumbers, and trades business owners.
-Enter your job cost and desired markup percentage or profit margin to instantly see the selling price, gross profit, and the conversion between markup and margin.
-Understand why a 50% markup is only a 33% margin and why confusing the two costs small businesses thousands of dollars per year.
+Free markup and margin planning calculator built for contractors, electricians, plumbers, and trades business owners.
+Enter a cost with either a markup percentage, target margin, or selling price to see the arithmetic relationship between selling price, gross profit, markup, and margin.

 Hourly Burden Rate Calculator →Read the contractor pricing guide